Brad Overcash

-Brad Overcash is an American politician who has served as a member of the North Carolina Senate since January 1, 2023.
+Brad Overcash (born 1980 or 1981) is an American politician who has served as a member of the North Carolina Senate since January 1, 2023.
 A Republican from Belmont, he represents the 43rd district.
 Overcash is a graduate of University of North Carolina at Chapel Hill and the University of Mississippi.

 Committees

 2025-2026

 Overcash was assigned to the following committees: